AdobeDocs/journey-optimizer-learn.en/help/create-campaigns/content-experiments.md

 ---
 title: Configure content experiments for email campaigns
-description: Learn how to configure content experiments to A/B test and explore email content best drives your business objectives.
+description: Learn how to configure content experiments in AJO to A/B test and explore email content best drives your business objectives.
 feature: Email, Experimentation
 role: User
 level: Beginner